MultiIoT: Benchmarking Machine Learning for the Internet of Things: Experimental Setup

-\begin{itemize} \item \textbf{Data Preparation:} Data from different modalities are fused either at the input, feature, or decision level. \item \textbf{Network Architecture:} Modality-specific encoders process each input type.
-Fusion layers then combine features from all encoders. \item \textbf{Training Details:} Models are trained with a batch size of 128 using the Adam optimizer and a learning rate of 0.001.
-Data balancing techniques ensure equal representation from each modality. \item \textbf{Evaluation:} The combined model's efficacy is evaluated using a validation dataset that includes all modalities. \end{itemize}
+\begin{itemize} \item \textbf{Data Preparation:} Different modalities are fused at various levels-input, feature, or decision—based on the nature of the task and the characteristics of the data. \item \textbf{Network Architecture:} Encoders specific to each modality process inputs independently before fusion layers integrate the features, aiming to capture and utilize the comprehensive information available across the modalities. \item \textbf{Training Details:} A uniform training approach using a batch size of 128 and the Adam optimizer is maintained, with particular attention to data balancing to ensure equitable representation from all modalities. \item \textbf{Evaluation:} The efficacy of the combined model is validated on a mixed-modality dataset, testing the model’s ability to synthesize and leverage multimodal information. \end{itemize}